Equity, Diversity & Inclusion at BATS

 Following the demands and advice set out in the ‘BIPOC Equity Action Plan’ we are committed to taking the steps necessary for positive change to ensure that BATS becomes a “diverse, equitable and inclusive improvised theater community that fully affirms and celebrates all artists, especially BIPOC artists.”
 We strive to create an anti-racist, healthy creative community that embeds spontaneous and creative risk taking within a safe and inclusive environment for improvisers, staff, coaches, students and audience members, as well as our leadership and board.

 We formed an Equity, Diversity and Inclusion task force which consists of representatives of all parts of the organization and community.
-We started to meet weekly in late July and discussions to date have focused on defining what success would look like for us as a group and for BATS as an organization.
-This fed into a sense of priorities for the organization and has informed our Equity action plan.
-We expect to form a plan that has short, medium and long-term goals and actions that will take place over a period of three years and beyond.
-We recognize that this is complex and important work and that it requires a long-term commitment to truly embed anti-racism within the organization.
+We have been meeting weekly since July 2020 and discussions to date have focused on defining what success would look like for us as a group and for BATS as an organization.
+This fed into a sense of priorities for the organization and informed our Equity action plan.
+This plan captures priorities, works in progress, and long-term goals and actions so that we can track progress and be held accountable.
+We recognize that this is complex and important work and have made a commitment to truly embed anti-racism within the organization for the long-term.

 In undertaking this work we uphold the BIPOC coalition’s demands upon Bay Area Theaters to produce strategic actionable plans to confront white supremacy and our process in cultivating an equitable environment. .

-We are starting to talk openly and in depth on current practices and behaviors that may be limiting or damaging.
+We have increased our awareness of current practices and behaviors that may be limiting or damaging.
 Our self-awareness as a performing company and organization is growing.

 (This document will be updated as we progress)